jmagman/flutter-wiki/Tree-hygiene.md

 When you squash commits, by default, GitHub will concatenate all your commit messages to form a unified commit message.
 This often yields an overly verbose commit message with many unhelpful entries (e.g. "fix typo").
 Please double-check (and hand-edit if necessary) your commit message before merging such that the message contains a helpful description of the overall change.

-## Landing a patch in a hurry (for emergencies)

-If you really need to check something in in a hurry, for example because everything is broken and you can fix it, then pick someone on the team who you want to have review the code, and then mark the PR as "TBR" with their name. ("TBR" means "To Be Reviewed".)
-This is only to be used in emergencies.
-(Nobody being around to review your 50,000 line patch at midnight on December 31st is not an emergency!)
-If someone marks a patch as TBR and gives your name as the reviewer, you should review the patch as soon as possible.
-If a reviewer finds problems with a patch marked TBR, the issues should be fixed as soon as possible.

-In general, if you are reverting the very last commit, you can land the commit without waiting for the bots to complete, since by definition you are bringing the tree back to a known configuration.

-If you're either adding new code or reverting a commit that isn't the last commit, then you are still bringing the tree to a new state, so please still wait for all the pre-commit tests to go green even if you are unable to find someone to review the patch before you land.
-(But then, if you aren't able to find anyone to review your patch, is it really an emergency?)

 ## Regressions in functionality